zhiachong/victorzhou.com/content/posts/2019-09-13-college-or-bootcamp.md

   - 'Resume'
   - 'Python'
   - 'Job Search'
-description: Which path is the best for you?
+description: Coding bootcamps have risen in popularity.
+Is this a viable option for you?
 guestAuthor: ''
 guestCoAuthor: ''
 guestAuthorLink: ''